 - Testimonials (which I later published on my website).

 - Samples of my work, even (or especially) if the work wasn’t what the client wanted.

 If you don’t have any bylines yet, that’s okay!

 Many clients are more than willing to work with you if they can see writing samples.
 You can begin by putting together sample content for made-up companies.

-If you check out the Contena Academy, you’ll find a list of websites where you can publish your work if you don’t have your own website.
+If you check out the Contena Academy, you’ll find the submissions section: a list of websites where you can publish your work if you don’t have your own website.